Enatec/UniFiTooling/README.md

 ### Version

-This document is based on UniFiTooling version 1.0.5
+This document is based on UniFiTooling version 1.0.6 (Development)

 ### PowerShell Gallery